dpse/tcli/docs/logging.md

 tclie_log_vprintf(&t, buf, sizeof(buf), fmt, va);   /* va_list variant */
 ```

-The `buf` buffer is provided by the caller and is used for formatting; TinyCLI does not allocate.
+The `buf` buffer is provided by the caller and is used for formatting (TinyCLI does not allocate).
 The buffer should be sized for the longest expected formatted line.
 Output longer than `len` is truncated, and the return value is the would-be length (matching the C99 `vsnprintf` convention).
 Truncation can therefore be detected by comparing the return value against `len`.

 ## Prompt-Preserving Redraw